Twinkle at Highland Court, Kent

 There is no better view than that from outside 'Ally Pally' in its surrounding park, on the highest points in London.

 Two years later, a redesigned palace opened, boasting a concert hall, theatre, circus, racetrack, boating lake, and dining venues.
+Additionally, the palace is located within a grassy 196-acre park that has been a popular location for outdoor concerts and various family-oriented activities.

 In 1967, an act of Parliament designated it a charitable trust, to protect it.